 Definition of Book Value of Debt

-Book Value of Debt refers to the total amount which the company owes to the others i.e., the amount payable by the company, comprising of the Notes payable amount, long-term debt, and the current portion of the long-term debt where the value of these items is present in the balance sheet of the company and it does not include accrued liabilities and the accounts payable.
+Book Value of Debt refers to the total amount which the company owes to the others, i.e., the amount payable by the company, comprising of the Notes payable amount, long-term debt, and the current portion of the long-term debt where the value of these items is present in the balance sheet of the company.
+It does not include accrued liabilities and accounts payable.